HCMUS-ROBOTICS/sim-adapter/README.md

 **Requirements**:

-Since UIT Simulator uses socketio, we should install it before using. **Note**: `python-socketio` must match this version so that it can interact with the simulator.
+Since UIT Simulator uses socketio, we should install it before using. **Note**: `python-socketio` and `python-engineio` must match this version so that it can interact with the simulator.

 ```
-pip install python-socketio==4.6.0 tornado
+pip install python-socketio==4.6.0 python-engineio==3.13 tornado
 ```

 **Parameters**: